-Where there is a reasonable belief that an individual holding a firearm or shotgun license may represent a danger to themselves or others, we strongly advise doctors to encourage the applicant to surrender their license.
+Where there is a reasonable belief that an individual holding a firearms or shotgun license may represent a danger to themselves or others, we strongly advise doctors to encourage the applicant to surrender their license.

 If the applicant refuses, a doctor should consider breaching normal confidentiality and informing the police firearms licensing department as a matter of urgency.
 If in any doubt the doctor should seek further ethical and legal advice from the BMA Ethics Department or their defence body.

 Many letters from firearms licensing officers to GPs request the doctor to place a flag in the patient record to identify the subject as the holder of a firearms license.

 While the BMA supports the principle of flagging in this way and reminds doctors of their duty of care to the public to raise concerns where they are apparent, we do not recommend flagging notes in this manner, due to the imprecise nature of flags, the lack of clear protocols for their appropriate removal and the absence of reliable software to facilitate the surveillance and cross-referencing of flags with diagnoses of concern, that we continue to have concerns about the flagging process and will continue to work with the Home Office to resolve this pressing question.